qmk/qmk_firmware/README.md

 Quantum MK Firmware
 ================================
-This is a keyboard firmware with some useful features for Atmel AVR controller, based on the [tmk_keyboard firmware](http://github.com/tmk/tmk_keyboard).
+This is a keyboard firmware based on the [tmk_keyboard firmware](http://github.com/tmk/tmk_keyboard) with some useful features for Atmel AVR controller, and more specifically, the OLKB product line.

 Features
 --------